Top 10 Group Chat software

 2023.
 ByteDance’s Slack-like tool generated $100M in 2022

-Feishu, ByteDance’s workplace collaboration app, surpassed $100 million in annual recurring revenue last year.
-Feishu, which has an international version called Lark, is an all-encompassing work communication messenger with handy features from automatic notetaking for video calls and shared calendars to collaborative documents.
-In late 2021, the workplace tool became one of the firm’s six individual business groups, meaning it was given the same strategic importance as other BGs at ByteDance, which include TikTok, Douyin, Dali (the education BG), BytePlus (B2B AI and data infrastructure) and Nuverse (video games).
+Feishu, the workplace collaboration app developed by ByteDance, achieved an annual recurring revenue of over $100 million in the previous year.
+Feishu, known internationally as Lark, is a comprehensive work communication messenger that offers convenient features such as automatic notetaking for video calls, shared calendars, and collaborative document editing.
+Towards the end of 2021, the workplace tool was designated as one of ByteDance's six individual business groups, signifying its strategic significance within the company.
+The other business groups at ByteDance include TikTok, Douyin, Dali (education), BytePlus (B2B AI and data infrastructure), and Nuverse (video games).

 2022.
 Microsoft Teams targets Facebook Groups with new Communities feature